The-Youssef-Nasr-Company/Youssef-Land/CODE_OF_CONDUCT.markdown

  * Deliberate intimidation, stalking or following (online or in person).
  * Advocating for, or encouraging, any of the above behavior.
  * Sustained disruption of community events, including talks and presentations.
- * Violent words, such as drugs & curse words
+ * Violent words, such as drugs & curse words.
- * Violent Discords, such as TheKittenKing's Discord
+ * Violent Discords, such as TheKittenKing's Discord.

 ## 5. Weapons Policy